Emmotes/ic_spoilers/docs/trialsLegs.md

 ## 17 September 2026

 1. Blood Vials will not be a thing after the rework.
 Ordinary ones will "poof" away and paid-for Prismatic Vials will "poof" away and turn into Platinum.
 2. Upgrading legendaries will no longer cost favour.
 In response to this - the current design has Thellora getting three new feats.
 One of each uncommon rare and epic and they will add one two and three zones to her skip respectively.
-You will be able to equip multiple of these at the same time which will allow for a variance of 0-6 extra zones.
+You will apparently be able to equip multiple of these at the same time which will allow for a variance of 0-6 extra zones.

 # Missions